-Talespinner: A role-playing adventure game for children
+Talespinner: A role-playing adventure game for all ages

 “Though the wolves of twilight bay at my door,

 And the shadow of despair stretches beyond all limit of sight,

 Know that I forsake the road of War,

 From this day and in all days to come,